|

 Wilkinson opened, and Doctor Scoob, and Kent Mings, they all opened for me.
 We

+had a songwriter showcase and then I played.
 Another thing I had thought about doing, marketing-wise for the

 CD release, was I was going to have an anonymous caller leak